-Imperative to this online workshop is the sharing of ideas, experiences and opinions.
+Imperative to this virtual conference is the sharing of ideas, experiences and opinions.
 There are participants from all over the U.S.!
 Owing to the contentious and emotional nature of the subject of immigration, let’s aim for mutual respect.
 In this way, we can create a safe but vibrant learning and sharing event.

 - Nonverbal communication cues are lost on the internet.
 In the chat box, Q&As and chat rooms, choose your words carefully.

 - It is okay to speak with others about your reactions and stories; it is also okay to pass and actively listen.

 - Listen and react to each other’s experiences while trusting others’ good intentions.

 - Be open to feedback from others.
 One of the best ways to learn is to build on another’s experience.